Chicago "L": Canceled projects

-Clinton Street subway
+Clinton Street Subway

 It would run through the West Loop, connecting the Red Line near North/Clybourn to the Red Line again, near Cermak-Chinatown.
 From North/Clybourn, the subway would run south along Larrabee Street, then under the Chicago River to Clinton Street in the West Loop.
 Running south under Clinton, the subway would pass Ogilvie Transportation Center and Union Station, with short connections to Metra trains.
 It would then continue south on Clinton until 16th Street, where it would turn east, cross the river again, and rejoin the Red Line just north of the current Cermak-Chinatown stop.
 The estimated cost of this line was $3 billion, with no local funding source identified.

 Airport Express

 Airport Express service to O'Hare International Airport and Midway International Airport to and from a downtown terminal on State Street.
 On the 3200 series cars, black Midway and O'Hare destination signs exist, suggesting a possible Airport Express service, since the sign used for Express trains is written in a black background.
-A business plan prepared for CTA called for a private firm to manage the venture with service starting in 2008.
+A business plan prepared for the CTA called for a private firm to manage the venture with service starting in 2008.
 The project has been criticized as a boondoggle.

 The custom-equipped, premium-fare trains would offer nonstop service at faster speeds than the current Blue and Orange Lines.
 Although the trains would not run on dedicated rails (construction of such tracks could cost more than $1.5 billion), several short sections of passing track built at stations would allow the express trains to pass Blue and Orange trains while they sit at those stations.
-CTA has pledged $130 million and the city of Chicago $42 million toward the cost of the downtown station.
+The CTA has pledged $130 million and the city of Chicago $42 million toward the cost of the downtown station.

 In comments posted to her blog in 2006, CTA chair Carole Brown said, "I would support premium rail service only if it brought significant new operating dollars, capital funding, or other efficiencies to CTA… The most compelling reason to proceed with the project is the opportunity to connect the Blue and Red subway tunnels," which are one block apart downtown.
-In the meantime, CTA announced that due to cost overruns, it would only complete the shell of the Block 37 station; its president said "it would not make sense to completely build out the station or create the final tunnel connections until a partner is selected because final layout, technology and finishes are dependent on an operating plan."
+In the meantime, The CTA announced that due to cost overruns, it would only complete the shell of the Block 37 station; its president said "it would not make sense to completely build out the station or create the final tunnel connections until a partner is selected because final layout, technology and finishes are dependent on an operating plan."